-In order to apply this theorem to synchronization of coupled oscillators, the concept of a \textit{virtual system} needs to be introduced [16].
-Such a system is expressed in the old state variables of the original network of the coupled oscillators and in a set of new \textit{virtual state variables}.
-The virtual system can recover the trajectory of each node in the original network by substituting the state variables of each node for the virtual state variables.
-Thus, by constructing a virtual system, the multiple coupled systems are {``}condensed{''} into a single system as described in Eq.
-(1) to which the contraction theory can be applied.
+In order to apply this theorem to the synchronization of coupled oscillators, the concept of the \textit{virtual system} needs to be introduced\cite{wang,ruzitalab}: a system expressed in the state variables of the original network of the coupled oscillators and a set of new virtual state variables so it can recover the trajectory of each node in the original network by substituting the state variables of each node for the virtual state variables.
+By constructing a virtual system, the multiple coupled systems are {``}condensed{''} into a single system as described in Eq.~(\ref{1}), to which the contraction theory can be applied.